 You may have already heard the buzz about the SNOO bassinet.
 Some parents have told me that it’s an absolute game-changer, while others say it’s just so-so.
 I think it really depends on the individual child, but either way, the technological design is impressive.

 I don’t do a lot of nursery designs in this regal style, but every now and then I’ll have a client who wants to go all out.
 This upholstered cradle is hand painted and has soft velvet side panels—the utmost in luxury!
 At just under $3,000, it’s definitely an investment.
 Contact me for info on this one as it’s fully custom made.

 Macrame appeared on the nursery scene a few years back when wall hangings became so popular.
 The trend is still in full force with this macrame hanging bassinet.
 I love the casual vibe that macrame brings to a space, and because this one is hanging, it also saves floor space.
 Win-win.

-This rose gold bassinet is so new, it’s not even out yet.
-The bassinet itself has been around, but the new copper color leg design is set to release in February of 2019.
-Contact me for more info on this piece!
+This copper base bassinet is new and so stunning.
+The bassinet itself has been around, but the new copper color leg design has finally made its debut.
 My favorite aspect of this design is that the upholstered basket lifts right out and can be placed on a bed or counter.